 The SJC applied the new rule “retroactively”, that is, to any cases currently pending or yet to be filed, even if the injury has already occurred, so long as they have not gone to final judgment or the statute of limitations has not expired.

-The Boston slip and fall injury lawyers at KJC Law Firm, Kathy Jo Cook and Timothy Wilton, have more than 50 years of experience litigating serious personal injury cases.
+The Boston slip and fall injury lawyers at KJC Law Firm, including Kathy Jo Cook and Timothy Wilton, have more than 90 years of experience litigating serious personal injury cases.
 KJC Law Firm handles cases for clients all across the state of Massachusetts.